stackhpc/ansible-role-openhpc/README.md

 ### slurm.conf

+Note this role always operates in Slurm's [configless mode](https://slurm.schedmd.com/configless_slurm.html) where the `slurm.conf` configuration file is only present on the control node.

 `openhpc_nodegroups`: Optional, default `[]`.
 List of mappings, each defining a unique set of homogenous nodes:
   * `name`: Required.
 Name of node group.